worldviewer/refactor/README.md

 ## Notes

-"Uncaught ReferenceError: require is not defined": Babel will transpile ES6 -> ES5, but it will not perform the module bundling for you ...
+    "Uncaught ReferenceError: require is not defined"

+Babel will transpile ES6 -> ES5, but it will not perform the module bundling for you ...

 http://stackoverflow.com/questions/31593694/do-i-need-require-js-when-i-use-babel